Home > Snacks > Easy Homemade Seasoned Soft Pretzels

 Soft baked pretzels sprinkled with zesty seasoning on a dark plate.

 • Active or Instant yeast will work – I lean towards active yeast because I like to make sure it is going to work by blooming it in the water.
-The flip side of that is if the yeast does not get foamy, it could be old or the water could be too hot and killed it.
+The flip side is if the yeast does not get foamy, it could be old or the water could be too hot.

-• If using instant yeast, you do not need to bloom it in water – Just mix the yeast in with the flour.
+• If using instant yeast, you do not need to bloom it in water – Mix instant yeast in with the flour.

 Salt and seasoned homemade soft pretzels on a plate with a glass of soda.